-Framework ID Intervention Name Intervention Description Package(s) (Primary Package noted in bold) Indicative timeframe EEH000527A LCWIP interventions in Northampton (a programme of prioritised schemes will be taken forward) The delivery of a LCWIP and active travel infrastructure and connectivity improvement schemes in Northampton, with particular focus on improving walking and cycling connections with the West Coast Main Line and bus services.
+Framework ID Intervention Name Intervention Description Package(s) (Primary Package noted in bold) Indicative timeframe EEH000527A LCWIP improvements for Northampton The delivery of a LCWIP and active travel infrastructure and connectivity improvement schemes in Northampton, with particular focus on improving walking and cycling connections with the West Coast Main Line and bus services.
 The purpose of this plan is to identify and prioritise key active travel routes for improvement, including relevant supporting traffic management measures.
-1, 2, 3 Short term EEH000528A LCWIP interventions in Bletchley (a programme of prioritised schemes will be taken forward) The delivery of a LCWIP and active travel infrastructure and connectivity improvement schemes in Bletchley.
+1, 2, 3 Short term EEH000528A LCWIP interventions in Bletchley The delivery of a LCWIP and active travel infrastructure and connectivity improvement schemes in Bletchley.
 The purpose of this plan is to identify and prioritise key active travel routes for improvement.
 The LCWIP has been adopted.
 Top Schemes prioritised for Active Travel improvements in Bletchley are V7 Bletchley North; Manor Road; Sherwood Drive; Queensway; Blue Lagoon; Water Eaton; North Street; Watling Street; Bletchley Street and Buckingham Road.
-1, 2, 3 Short term EEH000547A LCWIP interventions in Brackley (a programme of prioritised schemes will be taken forward) The delivery of a LCWIP and active travel infrastructure and connectivity improvement schemes in Brackley.
+1, 2, 3 Short term EEH000547A LCWIP Interventions in Brackley The delivery of a LCWIP and active travel infrastructure and connectivity improvement schemes in Brackley.
 The purpose of this plan is to identify and prioritise key active travel routes for improvement, including relevant supporting traffic management measures.
-2, 4 Short term EEH000548A LCWIP interventions in Buckingham (a programme of prioritised schemes will be taken forward) The delivery of a LCWIP and active travel infrastructure and connectivity improvement schemes in Buckingham.
+2, 4 Short term EEH000548A LCWIP interventions in Buckingham The delivery of a LCWIP and active travel infrastructure and connectivity improvement schemes in Buckingham.
 The purpose of this plan is to identify and prioritise key active travel routes for improvement, including relevant supporting traffic management measures.
-2, 4 Short term EEH000529A LCWIP interventions in Milton Keynes Borough (a programme of prioritised schemes will be taken forward) The delivery of a LCWIP and active travel infrastructure and connectivity improvement schemes in Milton Keynes Borough.
+2, 4 Short term EEH000529A LCWIP interventions in Milton Keynes Borough The delivery of a LCWIP and active travel infrastructure and connectivity improvement schemes in Milton Keynes Borough.
 The purpose of this plan is to identify and prioritise key active travel routes for improvement.
 The LCWIP has been adopted.
 Top Schemes Prioritised for Active Travel in Milton Keynes Borough are: Wolverton High Street; Stony Stratford; Wolverton Station Link; Church Street; Windsor Street Wolverton Garage Link; Castlethorpe to Wolverton; Newport Road; Wolverton Minor Routes and Canal Wolverton to Newport Road.
 1, 3 Short term